pcalvao/saaj-gpt/README.md

 python ./api/app.py
 ```

-If you wanna access the system on the web, click [here](http://pedrocalvao.pythonanywhere.com/).
-The drawback of using the system on the web is the fact that the version available is the first version of the system developed which has a not so friendly interface and the functionality of getting the local summaries of the results identified by ChatGPT is not working.
+If you wanna access the system online, click [here](http://pedrocalvao.pythonanywhere.com/).
+Some of the drawbacks of using the system online are the fact that the version available is the first version of the system developed which has a not so friendly interface and the functionality of getting the local summaries of the results identified by ChatGPT is not working.
+Other drawback of the online version is the fact that it only has available one document to be analyzed.